Lumiera

 Comments

-Now in use since more then a year, without turning up any serious problems.
-The only minor concern I can see is that this concept, as such, doesn’t solve the problem with exposing implementation details of the underlying container on the API.
-Similar to STL Iterators, the actual implementation representation is only disguised behind a typedef.
-But, generally speaking, this is an inevitable consequence of the “zero overhead” abstraction.
-For the cases when an indirection (via VTable) is feasible, I’ve created the IterSource template, which sticks to this Lumiera Forward Iterator concept, but provides an opaque frontend, allowing to decouple completely from the actual implementation.
-Besides that, over time I’ve written several standard adapters for the most common STL containers, plus Map, key and value extractors.
+This scheme is now in use since more then a year, without turning up any serious problems.
+The only minor concern I can see is that this concept, as such, does not solve the problem with exposing implementation details of the underlying container on the API.
+Similar to STL Iterators, the actual implementation representation is only disguised behind a typedef'.
+But, generally speaking, this is an inevitable consequence of the ``zero overhead'' abstraction.
+For the cases when an indirection (via VTable) is feasible, I've created the **`IterSource** template, which adheres to this Lumiera Forward Iterator concept, yet provides an opaque frontend, allowing to decouple completely from the actual implementation.
+Besides that, over time, I have written several standard adaptors for the most common STL containers, plus Map, key and value extractors.

 Ichthyostega